Childcare for key workers during covid-19

 30 hours free childcare for foster carers

 From September 2018 the Government extended the 30 hours free childcare scheme to include foster carers if certain criteria is met.
-For more information see the attached information or speak to your fostering officer.
+For more "30 hours free childcare for Children in Foster Care - Application Process" or speak to your fostering officer.

-Please note: you need to have applied for the 30 hour code before the deadlines outlined above.
+Please note: you must have applied for the 30 hour code before the deadlines outlined above.

 Tax free childcare

-A new Government initiative for working families, including the self-employed, who have children under 12 (or under 17 if disabled).
-For every £8 you pay in, the Government will add an extra £2, up to £2,000 per child.
+A Government initiative for working families, including the self-employed, who have children under 12 (or under 17 if disabled).
+For every £8 you pay in, the Government will add an extra £2, up to a total of £2,000 per child.
 Visit Childcare Choices for more information.